ogradyc01/GoldenCheetah/ChartTypes_Rides.md

 Chart Types: Rides view (Version 3.1)
 ***

-The 'Rides' view provides 'Chart Types' which work on a single ride.
+The 'Rides' view offers 'Chart Types' which work on a single ride.
 The ride in focus can be selected in various ways, e.g. through the 'Side Bar' -> 'Rides' pane, but also by selecting a ride on the 'Navigator' or 'Calendar' on the 'Diary' view.

 * [Ride Summary] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/ChartTypes_Rides#ride-summary)
 * [Details] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/ChartTypes_Rides#details)